 — Chambers USA 2011

 We are business lawyers, pragmatic and innovative.
-We are the only Band 1 securitization practice recommended by Chambers USA for both client service and commercial recognition.
+We are a Band 1 securitization practice recommended by Chambers USA for both client service and commercial recognition.

 Clients and peers note our “creativity,” “superb advice” and “careful handling of sensitive transactional issues.”
 Bingham provides “a level of experience and innovation that is legendary in the market.”